Sorry, you need to enable JavaScript to visit this website.

 Safe Bathrooms DC

-The Safe Bathrooms DC campaign, launched in April 2014, aimed to change the stressful and even dangerous experience of using public restrooms by making every single-stall public bathroom, which is a small room with a toilet and sink and a door that locks, such as those found at restaurants, in the District gender-neutral.
-It is the law, but just like ten years ago, many businesses are still unaware of this requirement.
+The Safe Bathrooms DC campaign, launched in April 2014, aims to change the stressful and even dangerous experience of using public restrooms by making every single-stall public bathroom, which is a small room with a toilet and sink and a door that locks, such as those found at restaurants, in the District gender-neutral.
+It is the law.

 Ten years later, many businesses and individuals are still unaware of this requirement.
 That is why OHR has revamped and updated the resources and information concerning this.
 If you see a single-stall public bathroom that is not gender neutral, just tweet us the business name and location using #safebathroomsdc or fill out our five question form.

-To learn more and get resource, please click here.
+To learn more and get resources, please click here.

 Youth Bully Prevention Posters